notzeb/all/README.md

 # CSP notes

-The notes I'm currently actively working on are the notes on constraint satisfaction problems, which you can download directly via the following link https://raw.githubusercontent.com/notzeb/all/master/csp-notes.pdf.
+The notes I'm currently actively working on are the notes on constraint satisfaction problems, which you can download directly via the following link: https://raw.githubusercontent.com/notzeb/all/master/csp-notes.pdf.
 These notes contain some material which hasn't been published.